Towards Recombinable and Reconfigurable Interactive Spaces.

 I am recruiting PhD students to join our Interactive Systems group at Lancaster University.
 If you are interested in doing doctoral research in the area of human-computer interaction and physical computing, feel free to contact me to discuss research opportunities.
-In particular I am interested in:
+You can find more information on open or funded PhD studentships at our departmental website.
+In particular I am interested in supervising students on:

 - Multi-device or Cross-device interaction techniques, toolkits, systems and applications.